Z-Dip: a standardized measure for data modality assessment: Addressing Large-Sample Sensitivity

 \section{Addressing Large-Sample Sensitivity}

 A limitation of the classical Dip Test, and by extension the Z-Dip, is its increasing sensitivity at very large sample sizes.
 As $N$ grows, the null distribution of the Dip statistic contracts toward zero, so even minor irregularities (such as slight skewness or minimal outliers) can produce statistically significant deviations.
-This leads to a proliferation of ``false positives", where visually unimodal distributions are classified as multimodal.
+This leads to a proliferation of practically negligible deviations that are treated as significant, where effectively unimodal distributions are classified as multimodal.

 While the Z-Dip standardization improves comparability across sample sizes, the fundamental sensitivity to tiny deviations in large-$N$ samples remains.

 One straightforward solution is to resample or downsample the data to a moderate effective sample size before computing the Dip statistic or the corresponding Z-Dip.
 By reducing $N$ to a size where the null distribution retains meaningful variance, the test becomes less sensitive to trivial deviations while preserving the ability to detect substantive multimodality.
-Concretely, for a large sample of size $N$, one can compute the Z-Dip for $n_{sim}$ times, with $n_{sim}$ large, on random subsets of size $N_\text{sub} \ll N$, and then average the resulting Z-Dip scores:
+Concretely, for a large sample of size $N$, one can compute the Z-Dip for $n_{sim}$ times on random subsets of size $N_\text{sub} \ll N$, and then average the resulting Z-Dip scores:

-where $x_i$ is a random subset of size $N_\text{sub}$, and $Z\text{-Dip}(x_i)$ is the Z-Dip test computed on the subset $x_i$.
+where $x_i$ is a random subset of size $N_\text{sub}$, and $Z\text{-Dip}(x_i)$ is the Z-Dip score computed on the subset $x_i$.
 This procedure preserves the nonparametric, tuning-free nature of the test, while mitigating the pathological sensitivity of the statistic in very large samples.

-While marginally more computationally intensive, this downsampling-based approach enables meaningful comparisons across very large datasets and ensures that the test captures substantive deviations from unimodality rather than trivial sampling noise.
+This downsampling-based approach enables meaningful comparisons across very large datasets and ensures that the test captures substantive deviations from unimodality rather than trivial sampling noise, adding only very little computational overhead.